What is Dropshipping?

 3. Customers and Suppliers are more tend to Deal with Incorporated Businesses

-4. Incorporating makes it easier to grow for the future
+4. Incorporating makes it easier to grow in the future